16 Rolling Pin Substitutes to Get That Dough Flat Now

 Also, as these are made for kids, they will be a lot lighter than standard rolling pins.
 So you might want to put some additional pressure to flatten your dough.

-They’re also heavy enough to put enough pressure and the added weight can be a great boon in flattening dough quickly and efficiently.
+Most types of melons are also heavy enough to put enough pressure and the added weight can be a great boon in flattening dough quickly and efficiently.
 Watch out you don't bust these rolling pin substitutes as you push down on them.